vsudbrack/vsudbrack.github.io/about.md

 This is a personal portfolio theme created with Jekyll by [LeNPaul](https://github.com/LeNPaul).
 You can [check out the demo](https://lenpaul.github.io/portfolio-jekyll-theme/) to see his work.
 All images in this website are marked with "reuse for non-commercial purposes" CC-licenses.
 Lots of additional codings are my own (*I really have fun doing these things...*).

-:exclamation: *All opinions in this website are my own*.
+:exclamation: *Disclaimer:* All opinions in this website are my own.